-This practice note examines some of the issues most commonly raised in initial Securities and Exchange Commission (SEC) comment letters on registration statement filed for initial public offering (IPOs).
+This practice note examines some of the issues most commonly raised in Securities and Exchange Commission (SEC) staff comment letters on registration statements filed for initial public offerings.
 It is intended to guide you, as counsel to an IPO company, in assisting your client in efficiently navigating the SEC comment and review process.

 This practice note discusses comments that apply to IPO prospectuses generally, including comments on plain English principles and expert consent requirements, and comments on specific sections of a prospectus, including the risk factors, management's discussion and analysis of financial condition and results of operations, and others.
-It provides excerpts from, and links to, representative SEC comment letters, and offers drafting and other tips to help issuers avoid receiving these types of comments or, failing that, to respond effectively to the SEC's concerns.
+It provides excerpts from, and links to, representative SEC comment letters, and offers drafting and other tips to help issuers avoid receiving these types of comments or, failing that, anticipate and respond effectively to the SEC's concerns.

-This practice note does not provide a comprehensive list of the types of comments that the staff of the SEC's Division of Corporation Finance (SEC staff or staff) can issue, and does not address SEC staff comments on executive compensation disclosure, which has become less important since the Jumpstart Our Business Startups Act of 2012 (JOBS Act) enabled emerging growth company (EGCs) to provide less detailed executive compensation disclosures in their registration statements, which most EGCs undertaking IPOs have done.
-It also does not discuss financial statement and related accounting issues, which are typically addressed by the issuer's chief financial officer and its outside auditor.
+This practice note does not provide a comprehensive list of the types of comments that the staff of the SEC's Division of Corporation Finance (SEC staff or staff) can issue, and does not address SEC staff comments on executive compensation disclosure, which has become less relevant since the Jumpstart Our Business Startups Act of 2012 (JOBS Act) enabled emerging growth companies (EGCs) to provide less detailed executive compensation disclosures in their registration statements, which most EGCs undertaking IPOs have done.
+It also does not discuss financial statement and related accounting issues, which are typically addressed by the issuer's chief financial officer and its independent auditor.
 SEC staff comments can vary widely from offering to offering and depend on the issuer's industry sector, the stage of the issuer's business, and the issuer's financial condition.
 Accordingly, each issuer must draft its IPO prospectus disclosures to accurately reflect its own unique facts and circumstances.

 For information about preparing the registration statement and prospectus for an IPO, see Registration Statement and Preliminary Prospectus Preparations for an IPO, Top 10 Practice Tips: Drafting a Registration Statement, and Form S-1 Registration Statements.
 For information about the IPO process, see Initial Public Offering Process.

-For information generally on responding to SEC comment letters and the SEC staff review process, see SEC Comment Letter Responses and Understanding the SEC Review Process.
+SEC Review Process